wp-blocks/cf7-antispam/readme.txt

 - if you unban an email in the flamingo "inbound" page the related ip will be removed from blacklist.
 But if you mark as spam the mail the ip will be not blacklisted again.
 - Before activate this plugin please be sure to mark all spam mail as spam in flamingo inbound, in this way the B8 algorithm will be auto-trained
 - Don't delete a spam message from ham if you receive it, rather put it in spam to teach B8 how to recognise the difference!

+=Identity protection=
+To fully protect the forms, it may be necessary to add a couple of additional controls, because bots use the public data of the website to attack it.
+- The first is user related and denies those who are not logged in the possibility of asking (sensitive) information about the user via wp-api and the protection for the xmlrpc exploit wordpress.
+- The second one is the WordPress protection that will obfuscate sensitive WordPress and server data, adding some headers in order to enhance security against xss and so on.
+Will be hidden the WordPress and woocommerce version (wp_generator, woo_version), pingback (X-Pingback), server (nginx|apache|...) and php version (X-Powered-By), enabled xss protection headers (X-XSS-Protection), removes rest api link from header (but it will only continue to work if the link is not made public).

 == Privacy Notices ==
 AntiSpam for Contact Form 7 only process the ip but doesn't store any personal data, but anyway it creates a dictionary of spam and ham words in the wordpress database.